Learning to Importance Sample in Primary Sample Space: Related Work

 \subsection{Deep Learning to Sample Complex Data Distributions}

 Recently, various neural network architectures have been proposed to learn generative models of high-dimensional data, such as images and videos.
-A generative model learns to transform random samples from a latent space into samples of some observable data, for example images, such that the distribution of the generated data matches the distribution of an observed set of data samples.
-Some of the most successful techniques include generative adversarial networks (GANs)~\cite{Goodfellow2014GAN} and variational autoencoders (VAEs)~\cite{Kingma2014VAE}.
-Our idea is to use such a learned mapping from a latent to a data space to perform importance sampling of entire light paths.
+A generative model transforms random samples from a latent space into samples of some observable data, for example images, such that the distribution of the generated data matches the distribution of the observed data.
+Successful techniques include generative adversarial networks (GANs)~\shortcite{Goodfellow2014GAN} and variational autoencoders (VAEs)~\shortcite{Kingma2014VAE}.
+Our idea is to use such a learned mapping from a latent space to a data space to perform importance sampling of light paths.
 A key requirement for this is that we need to be able to efficiently compute the Jacobian of this mapping, such that we can use it to perform a change of integration variables.
 However, the computation of the Jacobian involved in deep neural network is costly in techniques such as GANs or VAEs.
-Instead, we leverage a recent neural network architecture called ``Real NVP''~\cite{DinhSB16} that was specifically designed as an invertible mapping whose Jacobian can be computed easily.
+Instead, we leverage a recent architecture called ``Real NVP''~\cite{DinhSB16} that was specifically designed as an invertible mapping whose Jacobian can be computed easily.
+A {concurrent work~\cite{Mueller18} also leverages ``Real NVP'' to construct an invertible mapping for use in Monte Carlo rendering.
+While they propose a slightly different representation of such a bijective mapping, in essence the concept is equivalent to ours.}